welcome, we have re-launched 2019

 Our lunch menu is available throughout the week from 12pm Tuesdays to Sundays.

-Our evening offering is designed to take guests on a ‘journey’ through our garden in this season of growth, combining our favourite dishes from the lunch menu with some special snacks & treats.
-This menu is £45 per head with supplements & available Tuesday to Saturday evenings.
+Our evening offering is designed to take guests on a ‘journey’ through our garden in this season of fruiting, combining our favourite dishes from the lunch menu with some special snacks & treats.
+This menu is £45 per head with the option of supplements & available Tuesday to Saturday evenings.

-For those of you who’d like to drop by for a few small plates & a cocktail, we also offer a small plates menu.
+For those of you who’d like to drop by for a few small plates & a cocktail midweek, we offer a small plates menu Tuesday-Thursday evenings.